Contributions from Grandparents, Family, and Friends

 Tax Benefits Of Contributing To Ohio’s 529 Plan

 If you’re an Ohio resident who contributes to Ohio’s 529 Plan from CollegeAdvantage, you can deduct up to $4,000 per year, per child or grandchild, from your Ohio taxes.
 And that number is not a contribution cap.
 For larger contributions, you can carry the deduction forward into future years.

 Owning The Account vs. Contributing To An Existing Account

 While this is a personal decision, it’s not quite as simple as it seems – as you know, the world of college financial aid is very complex.
 Currently, Ohio’s 529 accounts that are owned by the parent(s) have very little effect on the beneficiary’s financial aid.

 Owning Your Own Account

 If you choose to own the account, you should be willing to stay actively involved in managing the funds and making investment choices.
-As college approaches, you may consider working with the parents or a tax advisor on how you can avoid negatively affecting the child’s future grants and financial aid.
+As college approaches, you may consider working with your grandchildren's parents or a tax advisor to see how you can avoid negatively affecting any future grants or financial aid.